The Point

 American Fine Dining in Farm and Forest Country

-That distinction matters in 2024 because farm-to-table has bifurcated.
+That distinction matters because farm-to-table has bifurcated.
 At one end, urban restaurants use the language of local sourcing as marketing infrastructure while their supply chains remain largely conventional.
 At the other end, properties embedded in agricultural regions, such as Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg, have built their culinary programs around genuine producer relationships and seasonal constraint.
 The Point's Adirondack position places it closer to the latter category by geography alone, even before the kitchen's specific sourcing decisions are factored in.

 American fine dining has also spent the past decade wrestling with what the cuisine actually is, a question that properties like The French Laundry in Napa, The Inn at Little Washington, and Addison in San Diego have each answered differently.
 At The Point, the answer is shaped partly by context: Great Camp architecture, lake and forest surroundings, and a year-round activity program that includes everything from ice fishing in January to kayaking in August.
 The dining room is not an isolated proposition but part of a fuller residential experience, and the kitchen's output is calibrated accordingly.